π΅πͺ Peru

 Colombian-Peruvian border area in the Loreto Region – Level 4: Do Not Travel

-Drug trafficking and other criminal activity, combined with poor infrastructure, limits the capability and effectiveness of Peruvian law enforcement in this area.
+- Drug trafficking and crime, plus poor infrastructure, limit how well Peruvian law enforcement can operate in this area.

-Remnants of the Shining Path terrorist group are active in the VRAEM.
-The group may attack with little or no warning, targeting Peruvian government installations and personnel.
+- Remnants of the Shining Path terrorist group are still active in the VRAEM.
+The group might strike suddenly.
+They target Peruvian government sites and staff.